 3. Patterns in Vacant Unit Inspections

-- Short tenancy periods (people may move out due to infestations)
+- Short tenancy periods (people may move out due to infestations without reporting them)

-- Evidence of secondhand furniture being brought in
+- Evidence of secondhand furniture being brought in, especially mattresses and upholstered items

 - Units adjacent to previously treated units

-Inspection protocol: Develop a standardized bed bug inspection checklist for all turnovers.
+Develop a standardized bed bug inspection checklist for all turnovers.
+Every maintenance team member should follow the same protocol.
 Focus on:

 - Nightstand drawers and undersides